 Data on the Old Drive

-If the data on the old drive was backed up on a regular basis, and the computer user has all the software needed to reinstall the computer’s programs, losing a hard drive is not the end of the world.
+If the data on the old drive is backed up regularly, and the computer user has all the software needed to reinstall the computer’s programs, losing a hard drive is not the end of the world.

 Is it Worth Keeping?